Anyone who's been working with Haskell for a little while will encounter

 - We provide a

-to get ourb -> b
+Endoto get ourb -> b.

 We now have a way of transforming any 'starting value' into whatever result